fobnail/docs/docs/fobnail-api.md

 | /admin/token_provision    | POST   | PO certificate chain                    |
 | /admin/provision_complete | POST   | Fobnail Identity/Encryption certificate |

-These APIs may be executed only when Fobnail Token is in a unprovisioned state.
+These APIs may only be executed when Fobnail Token is in an unprovisioned state.
 Fobnail Token **must** respond with **4.03** if these APIs are called after provisioning is complete.

 #### /admin/token_provision

-PO certificate chain is transferred as an ordered array of raw DER certificates, starting with the certificate directly after the root certificate (root is already known by the Fobnail Token).
+PO certificate chain is transferred as an ordered array of raw DER certificates, starting with the certificate directly after the root certificate (the Fobnail Token already knows the root).

 ```json
 {